-If you’ve ever considered sperm cryopreservation, commonly known as sperm freezing, you probably have a lot of questions about how it works, what to expect, and how effective sperm freezing will be for you.
-In this guide, we break down everything you need to know—from why people consider sperm freezing to longevity, costs, and more.
+If you’ve ever considered sperm cryopreservation, commonly known as sperm freezing or sperm storage, you probably have a lot of questions about how it works, what to expect, how effective sperm freezing will be for you, and when you should turn to sperm freezing.

 Sperm freezing, also known as sperm cryopreservation, is the process of using liquid nitrogen to freeze one or more sperm samples for possible use later on, when healthy sperm may be harder to acquire.
 Sperm freezing essentially preserves your option to become a biological parent, regardless of age, illness, injury, medical treatment, or life path.

 The first successful pregnancy with frozen sperm was recorded in 1953 and, since then, sperm freezing has been a recommendation for male cancer patients before undergoing radiation therapy treatment.

 That isn’t the only reason for sperm freezing, though.
 There are many other factors that make sperm cryogenic storage a proactive choice.
 While this isn’t an exhaustive list, here are some of the more common reasons that people may consider sperm freezing and sperm storage.

 The LIVESTRONG organization estimates that, in up to 75% of cancer patients, fertility may be impaired as a result of cancer treatment.
 These are life-saving treatments, and infertility is not a reason not to proceed.
 But as cancer therapies and survival rates improve, we can thankfully focus on the quality of life of cancer survivors, and that includes their ability to have a family if and when they want.

 Some cancer treatments, including chemotherapy, hormone therapy, radiation therapy, surgery, and bone marrow transplants, carry a risk of negatively impacting male fertility.
 In some cases, these treatments can cause irreversible damage.